kirasiris/import-alias-file/README.md

 # Pre-requisites

-You will need NodeJS installed in your machine/project in order to the load both the `path` and `fs` libraries.
+You will need NodeJS installed in your machine/project in order to load both the `path` and `fs` libraries.

 ```
 npm i node